 Your eyes can be irritated for a variety of reasons.
 It may be as simple as something in your eye, or it could be a sign of a more serious eye condition.
 But if the irritation lasts longer than a few hours, you need to have it checked by an eye doctor.
-At Engle Eyewear Optique in Wilkes Barre, Dr. Helen Chandoha-Knott has treated eye irritation and sensitivity for many years.
+Engle Eyewear in Wilkes Barre, has treated eye irritation and sensitivity for many years.

 Common Eye Irritants